lscsoft/lalsuite/CONTRIBUTING.md

 Note that when an issue is marked as *Confidential*, currently this means that most internal users will also not be able to see it, but only a small number of people with reporter, developer or maintainer status.

+## Building LALSuite

+Please see [here][buildfromsrc] for instructions on building LALSuite from source.

 ## Contributing code

 All contributions to LALSuite code must be made using the fork and [merge request][mergerequests] [workflow][forkworkflow], which must then be reviewed by one of the project maintainers.